Welcome to Kings of Caffeine!

 With a gentle hand, push the top down slowly.

-Place the top back on the French Press and start plunging up and down in quick succession until the milk is at your desired texture.
+Pour into the French Press and start plunging up and down in quick succession until the milk is at your desired texture.

 Tap the French Press on the table a couple of times and give it a swirl, polishing the milk.